meilisearch/engine-team/resources/meilisearch-release.md

 git push -u origin release-vX.X.X
 ```

+2. Open a [new GitHub Milestone `vX.X.X`](https://github.com/meilisearch/meilisearch/milestones) related to this new version.

-2. Open and merge the PRs (fixing your bugs): they should point to `release-vX.X.X`.
+3. Open and merge the PRs (fixing your bugs): they should point to `release-vX.X.X`.
 Don't forget to change the version name in `Cargo.toml` files!
 You can use [our automation](https://github.com/meilisearch/meilisearch/actions/workflows/update-cargo-toml-version.yml) if not -> click on `Run workflow`, and fill the appropriate version before validating.
 A PR updating all the versions in the `Cargo.toml` files will be created.

-3. Follow all the steps in the ["How to do the official release" section](#how-to-do-the-official-release) with the patched version name.
+4. Follow all the steps in the ["How to do the official release" section](#how-to-do-the-official-release) with the patched version name.

-4. Same as the official release, bring the new commits back from `stable` to `main` by merging a PR originating `stable` and pointing to `main`.
+5. Same as the official release, bring the new commits back from `stable` to `main` by merging a PR originating `stable` and pointing to `main`.

 ## 🎈 Other library release process